SP5555/simple-neural-network/README.md

 ## Experiment!
 Normally, bounded functions like **Sigmoid**, **Tanh**, or **Softmax** activations aren't ideal for regression problems, and unbounded functions like **Leaky ReLU** or **Linear** activations aren't meant for classification.

-*But hey, curious about what would happen if you try them anyway?
+*But hey, ever wonder what happens if you try them anyway?
 Time to have some fun and experiment!
-Feel free to break this network with some wild experiments!*
+Feel free to break this network!*

 ## GPU Acceleration?
 This neural network implementation is built using pure **NumPy** utilities, which allows for easy conversion to **CuPy** for GPU acceleration without changing the code structure.
 By simply replacing **NumPy** with **CuPy**, computations can be offloaded to a CUDA-capable GPU, for faster training for large network and datasets.